Jay Barnett

-Jay Barnett (born 14 February 2001), is an Australian professional footballer who plays as a midfielder for Adelaide United.
+Jay Barnett (born 29 November 2001) is an Australian professional soccer player who plays as a defensive midfielder for Adelaide United.

 Career

 Brisbane Roar

 Barnett signed his first professional contract with Brisbane Roar on 18 October 2017, penning a two-year Scholarship deal with the club.
 He was part of the 2018-19 Y-League championship winning Brisbane Roar Youth team, playing the full 90 minutes as the Young Roar beat Western Sydney Wanderers Youth 3–1 in the 2019 Y-League Grand Final on 1 February 2019.

 Barnett made his first professional appearance as a second-half substitute in the Roar's 2–2 with Western Sydney Wanderers in Round 16 of the 2018–19 season.

 Melbourne Victory

 On 4 June 2019, Barnett joined Melbourne Victory on a one-year contract.
 Barnett made 47 appearances for Melbourne Victory in all competitions.
 After three-and-a-half seasons at Melbourne Victory, the club announced they had agreed to mutually terminate his contract.